-I can’t tell what time it is, but by the looks of it the sun is about to come up.
-The area around the building is still crowded with people and where I am, in that very moment, three musicians I had met only a few hours ago are freestyling to a series of pretty impressive beatbox beats…
+I can’t tell what time it is, but by the looks of it, the sun is about to come up.
+The area around the building is still crowded with people and where I am, at that very moment, three musicians I had met only a few hours ago are beatboxing on a random staircase…

 Over the 4 days that FME ran, the festival showcased 70 bands and solo artists plus over 15 surprise shows that you learned about an hour or two before they happened.
 “Pst pst!” there is one in the alleyway on your way to dinner or one in the pop-up record shop near the pop-up bar, and then there was that one in the hotel room you could just stroll into.
 While 70 might not seem like a particularly large number in comparison to events like SXSW, this festival is not about hustling and the obvious concentration on quality over quantity is one of the things that makes it easy to enjoy.